 Elections for candidates

-The Nominating Conference will also include elections for COPE candidates for Mayor, Council, Schools, and Parks.
-The COPE Nominating Conference will take place on September 7th, 2014.
+The By-election Nominating Conference will also include elections for COPE candidates for Council and School Board.
+The COPE Nominating Conference will take place on August 29th, 2017.

-To find out more about how to become a candidate, and what that means, check out our 2014 Nominations Guide.
+To find out more about how to become a candidate, and what that means, check out our 2017 Nominations Guide

 Number of candidates

-At the Nominating Conference, the COPE membership will decide how many candidates COPE will run for City Council (maximum 10 + mayor), School Board (maximum 7), and Parks Board (maximum 9) in the 2014 municipal elections.
+At the Nominating Conference, the COPE membership will decide how many candidates COPE will run for City Council and School Board (maximum 9) in the 2017 municipal by-election.

 Note: Current COPE policy, passed by the membership at the April 2013 Annual General Meeting, is that COPE will run a mayoral candidate, as well as majorities for each of City Council, School Board, and Parks Board.